cube-btc/cube/README.md

 - `<mode>`: Whether to run in pruned or archival mode.
 Supported values:
   - `pruned`: For running in pruned mode.
-  - `archival`: For running in archival node.
+  - `archival`: For running in archival mode.
 - `<chain>`: The Bitcoin network to use.
 Supported values:
   - `signet`
   - `mainnet`